 permission-hardener removes SUID / SGID bits from non-essential binaries as these are often used in privilege escalation attacks.
 It is enabled by default and applied at security-misc package installation and upgrade time.

 There is also an optional systemd unit which does the same at boot time that can be enabled by running systemctl enable permission-hardener.service as root.
-The hardening at boot time is not the default because this slows down the boot too much.
+The hardening at boot time is not the default because this slows down the boot process too much.

 See: